 Protein powder in overnight oats

 For this recipe, I use whey protein powder, specifically optimum nutrition whey protein powder.

 I personally like to use Fairlife 2% milk because it has 50% less sugar and 13 g of protein per serving.

 Using this milk makes the macronutrient profile of the protein overnight oats recipe a little bit better.

-Chia seeds are a great way to get omega-3 fats antioxidants and fiber.
+Chia seeds are a great way to get omega-3 fats, antioxidants and fiber.
 I like this brand and Company.
-I originally found it at Costco but Amazon also carries it.
+I initially found it at Costco, but Amazon also carries it.

 Order all of these ingredients today from Amazon.*

 Depending on how many servings, measure out all ingredients based on individual serving size and multiplied by the number of servings you want to make

 Start by collecting all of your ingredients and Mason jars.
 Add the following to each:

 Ingredients for one serving of protein overnight oats